lorcaheeney/regex-lexer/README.md

 ## Use
 **NOTE: Calling `lexer` using an POSIX uncompatible regex pattern may result in a segmentation fault.**
 ### Calling the function
-The main functionality of the library can be accessed using the 'lexer' function whose signature is shown below:
+The main functionality of the library can be accessed using the `lexer` function whose signature is shown below:
 ```c
 results_t lexer(char * source, unsigned int npatterns, ...);
 ```